alantech/iasql/README.md

 ---

-# CLoud Infrastructure as data in PostgreSQL
+# Cloud infrastructure as data in PostgreSQL

 [IaSQL](https://iasql.com) is an open-source SaaS that lets you model your infrastructure as data by maintaining a 2-way connection between your AWS account and a PostgreSQL database.